Why You Have Dry Hair and Scalp In The Winter & How To Fix It

 - Never go outside in the cold with wet hair

-- Avoid cotton or wool hats and scarves
+- Avoid cotton or wool hats without a satin lining

 - Use moisturizing shampoo and conditioner